 Disney Plus content library

 Disney Plus also has a selection of original content as well.
 That includes the hit Star Wars live-action show The Mandalorian.
 There are also a number of original movies you can stream, including one that was originally set for release in theaters, Artemis Fowl.
 The service also has a lot of original reality competition shows and documentaries to stream.
+In September, Disney Plus subscribers could watch the long-awaited live-action version of its animated movie Mulan.
+However, subscribers will have to pay an additional $29.99, on top of the $6.99 a month fee, to purchase the movie, at least at first.

 While the number of original shows and movies on Disney Plus is currently low compared to Netflix, that will change over the next 12 to 18 months.
 It will be the exclusive home for a number of other original movies and TV shows.
 They will include a sequel to the classic Disney Channel show Lizzie McGuire, as well as new Star Wars live-action series.
 There are also seven live-action TV series set in the Marvel Cinematic Universe that will be streamed on Disney Plus starting in 2020 and continuing through 2021.